-What's a Travel Guitar?
+What Is a Travel Guitar?

-The purpose of a travel guitar is pretty self-explanatory.
-These are instruments that are easy to pack up and take with you.
+Travel guitars are instruments that are easy to pack up and take with you.
 They may be acoustic guitars, acoustic-electric, or electric guitars, and the best models feature some pretty innovative styles and designs that cut down on size and weight.

 Travel guitars are very useful.
 It's not always easy to take a standard guitar with you everywhere you go.
 Surely you'd rather a guitar you could stash in an overhead compartment on an airplane rather than check with the rest of the baggage to be tossed about haphazardly.
 Even when you're packing up your car for a weekend trip you might find space is limited.

-Travel Acoustic Guitars
+Mini Acoustic Guitars for Travel